ArthurKretzer/meltano-elt-challenge/README.md

 - Loading the data from the local filesystem into a PostgreSQL database.

-- he pipeline must be idempotent, handle failures gracefully, and allow reprocessing for specific days by passing a date parameter.
+- The pipeline must be idempotent, handle failures gracefully, and allow reprocessing for specific days by passing a date parameter.

 ## Directory Structure